 Mechanical trading strategies give you consistency

-If you are trading mechanically, your trading most likely will be more consistent and disciplined.
+If you are trading mechanically, your trading will most likely be more consistent and disciplined.
 Discipline is what most traders need.
-It’s absolutely essential that you have some rules when trading!
+You must have some rules when trading!

 If you trade discretionary it’s more difficult to sharpen the strategy.
 When having specific rules you can do post-analysis to determine what works and what don’t.
-It’s also a lot easier to trade many more strategies at the same time.
-As a trader you need to have a portfolio of trading strategies:
+It’s also a lot easier to trade many more strategies simultaneously.
+As a trader, you need to have a portfolio of trading strategies: